30 x 30 Power In Nature: Protecting California Together

 Southland Region

 The 30×30 Southland region includes all of Ventura, Los Angeles, and Orange Counties, and the western portions of San Bernardino and Riverside Counties.
-This region is home to not only 15+ million residents, but also some of the state’s most biologically diverse landscapes on the planet.
-There are more than 150 cities and unincorporated communities within the region whose residents deeply value and often use the urban parks, natural areas, and coastline.
-Regional priorities reflect the diversity of places, projects, and people.
+This region is home to not only 15+ million residents, but also some of the most biologically diverse landscapes in the state, and on the planet.
+The Southland region is home to over 150 highly diverse cities and unincorporated communities.
+Residents here deeply value urban parks, natural areas, and the coastline.
+The diversity of the Southland’s places, people, and projects are reflected in their conservation priorities.

 What's At Stake

 From the mountains to the sea, the Southland has a diversity of landscapes and therefore plants and animals.
 Under constant threat of development, the stakes are high for preserving our local flora and fauna.
-There are nearly 100 state or federally listed species.
+There are nearly 100 state or federally listed species in the Southland.
 That’s why protecting wildlife corridors, restoring important habitats, and expanding our local, regional, state, and national parks and preserves is essential.
-Further, ensuring appropriate public access across the region is a priority as well.
+Ensuring appropriate public access across the region is also a priority.

 Biodiversity